 Brixton Metals Drills 9m of 1037 g/t Silver including 4m of 2043 g/t Ag from Hole-283 and Drills 7m of 0.37% Cobalt Including 4m of 0.60% Co from Hole-265 at its Langis Project, Ontario

-/EIN News/ -- VANCOUVER, British Columbia, March 20, 2023 (GLOBE NEWSWIRE) -- Brixton Metals Corporation (TSX-V: BBB, OTCQB: BBBXF) (the “Company” or “Brixton”) is pleased to announce final drill results from the 2022 drill campaign at its wholly owned Langis Project.
+VANCOUVER, British Columbia, March 20, 2023 (GLOBE NEWSWIRE) -- Brixton Metals Corporation BBBBBBXF (the "Company" or "Brixton") is pleased to announce final drill results from the 2022 drill campaign at its wholly owned Langis Project.
 The project is located in the Cobalt Camp of Ontario, about 500km north from Toronto.
 The 2022 program started in early November and was completed late December with 35 drill holes totaling 7114.90m.

 Highlights